Markets Right Now: Stocks open higher on Wall Street

 9:35 a.m.

-Stocks are opening broadly higher on Wall Street as technology and health care stocks post solid gains.
+Stocks are opening mostly higher on Wall Street, led by gains in technology and health care companies.

-Drugmaker Merck & Co. jumped 3 percent early Monday and Microsoft rose 1 percent.
+Software company Red Hat rose 1.5 percent early Monday, and pharmaceutical giant Merck rose 2.4 percent.

-Truck and engine maker Navistar rose 3.3 percent after Reuters reported that Volkswagen might buy the company.
+Hasbro dropped 2.7 percent after reporting a loss in its latest quarter and a drop in sales.
+Mattel fell 1.9 percent.

-Bond prices fell.
-The yield on the 10-year Treasury rose to 2.85 percent.
+Bond prices fell, sending yields higher.
+The yield on the 10-year Treasury note climbed to 2.97 percent.

 Comments